Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Conclusions and Outlook

-In conclusion, the findings presented here constitute a starting point for future studies into GANs as a means to accelerate lattice simulations, particularly regarding critical slowing down.
-Our algorithmic development provides a basis for statistically accurate calculations and first numerical tests have shown promising results, encouraging further research into this matter.
+In conclusion, the findings presented here support generative neural samplers as a method to accelerate lattice simulations.
+Our work provides a comprehensive example of an improved sampling algorithm and extensive numerical tests.
+First results regarding the reduction of autocorrelation times are promising and encourage further research into the matter.